Enduring Power of Attorney (EPA)

 It is also important to remember that the EPA comes to an end when you die.
 It is not uncommon to find that Attorneys are still relying on the power that comes from the EPA after the person who signed the EPA (the Donor) has died.
 This is improper.
 Once you die, the EPA immediately ends and your Will, if you have one, comes into effect.

 It is important to remember that it is when you lose capacity that you really need an EPA and it is at that time, that you will no longer have the ability to make one.
 We can help you with your EPA needs.
-We prepare Enduring Powers of Attorney, Enduring Powers of Guardianship and Advance Health Directives for a fixed fee.
+We prepare Enduring Powers of Attorney, Enduring Powers of Guardianship and Advance Health Directives.
 Feel free to contact us to make an appointment.

 Enduring Power of Guardianship (EPG)